 June 12, 2007: With iPhone frenzy hitting a fever pitch in the buildup to the device’s launch, journalist Walt Mossberg sends the Apple world into a tizzy by whipping out a review unit during a speech.
-The Wall Street Journal columnist is one of a very small number of tech writers given early access to put Apple’s revolutionary smartphone so he can put it through its paces.
+The Wall Street Journal columnist is one of a very small number of tech writers given early access to Apple’s revolutionary smartphone so he can put it through its paces.

 Speaking at The Chronicle of Higher Education’s Presidents Forum, Mossberg says he isn’t sure whether he’ll give the iPhone a thumbs up.
 Worried doubters immediately fear Apple is about to drop a dud.

 When it came to his upcoming review of the original iPhone, Mossberg said he had a few quibbles about the device.
 “I can already see some things I don’t like about it,” he said at the time.
 “I see some other things that I do like a lot about it.”

 For Mossberg, the main problem came down to the virtual keyboard.
 He feared it would not measure up to the physical keyboard of devices like the BlackBerry.
 At the time, he had only been using the iPhone for one day.

 “[Apple execs] are claiming that through clever software they have figured out a way for this to be actually far more accurate and efficient than you think it will be, and I’m testing that proposition,” Mossberg said.
 “And I can tell you that in the first hour it works a little better than I thought, but I’m still not sure it works as well as a regular keyboard — and the first hour is not a very fair test, so I’m going to keep going at it.”

 He also flagged cellphones as one of the big technologies people should keep an eye on.
 The PC era “has peaked,” he predicted.